Activists fight deforestation in Turkey's Ida mountains | DW | 05.08.2019

 Turkey's Ida mountain range — located in the northwest of the country — is known for its rich biodiversity.
-Covered in untouched forest, it is home to countless species of plants, birds, insects and reptiles — some of them endemic region.
+Covered in untouched forest, it is home to countless species of plants, birds, insects and reptiles, some of them endemic to the region.
 It is one of the last remaining "green lungs" in a country with a rapidly growing population and economy that is gobbling up land and natural resources.

 Large parts of the Ida mountains belong to a popular Turkish national park, but that could soon be history.
 Part of the forest near the village of Kirazli is being cut down to make room for a gold mine.
 Canadian mining company Alamos Gold is behind the project.